keyes-timothy/tidytof/README.md

 #### Feature extraction with `tof_extract_features`

-In addition to its functions for analyzing and visualizing CyTOF data at the single-cell and cluster levels, `{tidytof}`’s `tof_extract_features` verb allows users to aggregate single-cell and cluster-level information in order to summarize whole-samples (or whole-patients) from which cells were collected.
+In addition to its functions for analyzing and visualizing cytometry data at the single-cell and cluster levels, `{tidytof}`’s `tof_extract_features` verb allows users to aggregate single-cell and cluster-level information in order to summarize whole-samples (or whole-patients) from which cells were collected.
 These features can be useful for visualizing the differences between patients and samples in different experimental conditions or for building machine learning models.

 To understand how the `tof_extract_features` verb works, it’s easiest to look at each of its subroutines (the members of the `tof_extract_*`